 - Clean the subfloor so that all dust, oils, dirt and moisture is removed.

-- Acoustic underlay will have foil one one side (this acts as a moisture barrier), ensure that this side is laid face down on the subfloor.
+- Acoustic underlay will have foil on one side (this acts as a moisture barrier), ensure that this side is laid face down on the subfloor.

-- Ensure that every roll of underlay is flush with the parallel rolls, then tape each roll together with aluminum tape.
+- Ensure that every roll of underlay is flush with the parallel rolls, then tape each roll together with aluminium tape.

 - Refit the floor and trim the underlay so that it is flush with the floor where the floor meets the walls.
 Then replace the skirting boards so that all underlay is no longer visible.

 Concrete floors carry a lot of mass so are extremely good on their own at soundproofing against airborne noise.